ntjandra/ntjandra.github.io/projects.md

 title: Projects
 ---
 # Collaborative Projects
-In these projects I worked with a small team of four to develop products.
+In these projects I worked in a small Agile team to develop applications.

 ## Ongoing